faiuwle/CK2GED/README.md

 ----------------------------------------------------------------------
 History:

+After this, the script was moved to github.

 2017.07.31 - Rewrote parser.
 Updated to work with CK2 2.6.3 and 2.7.1.
 Fixed some bugs.
 Added primary titles and years of rule feature.